robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 Languages and platforms that are heavily batteries-included usually strive for "There Should Be Only One Way of Doing X", and with that way of thinking those solutions might lose relevance with time, or they might simply not solve the stated problem in the best way it could (for example, Python's module system is shitty as fuck).

-But look at JavaScript, it has evolved over the time and accumulated a handful of different solutions to this problem, from a handful of few well-known players (AMD, CommonJS), to the most-naïve-solution-that-could-possibly-work (Module pattern).
+But look at JavaScript, it has evolved over the time and accumulated a handful of different solutions to this problem, from a handful of well-known players that do the job (AMD, CommonJS, Node modules), to silly ports of non-expressive module systems in other languages (Gjs), to the most-naïve-solution-that-could-possibly-work (Module pattern).

 ### The no-module way